Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Banach lattices

-{In} this paper we use two fundamental notions from Banach lattice theory.
-The first one is that of an \emph{ideal} of a Banach lattice and the second one is that of an \emph{irreducible operator} on a Banach lattice.
-A vector subspace $I \subset L$, is called an \emph{ideal} if, for every $f_1,f_2\in L$ such that $f_2\in I$ and $|f_1|\leq |f_2|,$ we have $f_2\in I$.
-Finally, a positive linear operator $T:L\to L$ is called \emph{irreducible} if, $\{0\}$ and $L$ are the unique $T$-invariant closed ideals of $T$.}
+This paper uses two concepts from the Banach lattice theory: an \emph{ideal} of a Banach lattice, and an \emph{irreducible operator} acting on a Banach lattice.
+A vector subspace $I \subset L$, is called an \emph{ideal} if, for every $f_1,f_2\in L$ such that $f_2\in I$ and $|f_1|\leq |f_2|,$ we have $f_1\in I$.
+A positive linear operator $T:L\to L$ is called \emph{irreducible} if, $\{0\}$ and $L$ are the only $T$-invariant closed ideals of $T$.}

-The next three results give us tools to analyse the spectrum of a compact positive irreducible operator.
-In section \ref{BL} we show that these results apply to the operator $\mathcal P$ when restricted to a specific subspace of $\mathcal C^0(M)$.
-This procedure allows us to understand the spectrum of the operator $\mathcal P$.
+The following two results give us tools to analyse the spectrum of a compact positive irreducible operator.
+In section \ref{BL}, we show that these results apply to the operator $\mathcal P$ when restricted to a specific subspace of $\mathcal C^0(M)$.
+This procedure allows us to analyse the spectrum of the operator $\mathcal P$.